jottemka/agglomeration_condition/README.md

 # A New Condition for Agglomeration in Bayesian Confirmation

 Bayesian confirmation does not generally agglomerate over conjunction.
 That is, whenever a piece of evidence $E$ confirms two hypotheses $H_1$ and $H_2$ *individually*, it does not follow that E also confirms them *conjunctively*.
-More formally, this means that condition 1 below does not entail condition 2:
+Or more formally, condition 1 below does not entail condition 2:

 1. $P(H_1|E)>P(H_1)$ and $P(H_2|E)>P(H_2)$